Pope John Paul II: Beatification

 Some 1.5 million St. Peter's Square attendees witness the beatification of John Paul II on 1 May 2011 in Vatican City.

-Inspired by calls of "Santo Subito!" ("[Make him a] Saint Immediately!") from the crowds gathered during the funeral Mass that he celebrated, Benedict XVI began the beatification process for his predecessor, bypassing the normal restriction that five years must pass after a person's death before beginning the beatification process.
+Cries of "Santo subito!
+Santo subito!" ("sainthood now!") were heard from the crowd during the pope's funeral and the conclave.

+Pope Benedict XVI began the beatification process for his predecessor, bypassing the normal process of waiting five years after a person's death before beginning the beatification process.
 In an audience with Pope Benedict XVI, Camillo Ruini, Vicar General of the Diocese of Rome, who was responsible for promoting the cause for canonisation of any person who died within that diocese, cited "exceptional circumstances", which suggested that the waiting period could be waived.
 This decision was announced on 13 May 2005, the Feast of Our Lady of Fátima and the 24th anniversary of the assassination attempt on John Paul II at St. Peter's Square.

 In early 2006, it was reported that the Vatican was investigating a possible miracle associated with John Paul II.
 Sister Marie Simon-Pierre, a French nun and member of the Congregation of Little Sisters of Catholic Maternity Wards, confined to her bed by Parkinson's disease, was reported to have experienced a "complete and lasting cure after members of her community prayed for the intercession of Pope John Paul II".
 As of May 2008, Sister Marie Simon-Pierre, then 46, was working again at a maternity hospital run by her religious institute.

 "I was sick and now I am cured," she told reporter Gerry Shaw.
 "I am cured, but it is up to the church to say whether it was a miracle or not."

 On 28 May 2006, Pope Benedict XVI celebrated Mass before an estimated 900,000 people in John Paul II's native Poland.
 During his homily, he encouraged prayers for the early canonisation of John Paul II and stated that he hoped canonisation would happen "in the near future".